jerrita/callbacker/README.md

 ## Call method

 > The default token can be changed on `model.py`
+>
 > For further authoritative methods, you can modify by yourself

-Provided there is a plugin `plugin.example.main` that contains:
+Provided there is a plugin named `plugin.example.main` that contains:

 ```python
 from model import BasePlugin